United States at the 2016 Summer Olympics: Boxing

 Eight U.S. boxers were entered to compete in each of the following weight classes into the Olympic tournament.
 Carlos Balderas was the only U.S. boxer finishing among the top two of his respective division in the World Series of Boxing.
 Meanwhile, four U.S. boxers (Hernandez, Stevenson, Conwell, and Mayer) claimed their Olympic spots at the 2016 American Qualification Tournament in Buenos Aires, Argentina.

-London 2012 middleweight champion Claressa Shields was the U.S. female boxer to receive her Olympic spot with a quarterfinal victory at the World Championships in Astana, Kazakhstan.
+London 2012 middleweight champion Claressa Shields was the only U.S. female boxer to receive her Olympic spot with a quarterfinal victory at the World Championships in Astana, Kazakhstan.
 Antonio Vargas and Gary Antuanne Russell were the only Americans to secure additional places on the boxing team at the 2016 AIBA World Qualifying Tournament in Baku, Azerbaijan.

 Boxers also had to compete at the Olympic Trials in Reno, Nevada to assure their selection to the U.S. team for the Games.